Nationwide Bank: 21st century service, decades of experience

 Nationwide customers can still turn to this institution for a wide range of insurance policies.
 Investment accounts are available through Nationwide, along with car, boat, RV and motorcycle loans.
 Consumers may also finance a home purchase through Nationwide, refinance a current home or apply for a home equity loan or line of credit.
 Finally, Nationwide's website also features a library of articles that aim to help consumers make wiser financial choices.

-As of 2012, Nationwide had assets of $168.3 billion, $3.8 billion of which were assets of Nationwide Bank.
+According to its 2014 annual report, Nationwide had assets of $195.2 billion at the end of 2013.
 As a company, Nationwide has earned an A or A+ rating from the Better Business Bureau in every year since 1955.
 The financial ratings agencies also hold Nationwide in high regard.
-In 2012, A.M.
-Best and Standard and Poor's each rated the company with an A+, and Moody's gave it an A1 rating.
+In 2014, A.M.
+Best and Standard and Poor's each rated the company with an A+, and Moody's gave it an A1 rating in 2013.

 All Nationwide Bank deposit accounts are fully FDIC-insured.
 For more information on current Nationwide deposit rates and terms, please review the tables below.